On this page

 This use case is slightly different: consider a query that refers to a product informally and indirectly, using words that aren’t in your records.
 You can remove the common phrase from the query and replace it with your own vocabulary.

-An example of this is a query for “smartphone apple” which you can replace with “iphone”.
+An example of this is a query for “apple phone” which you can replace with “iphone”.

 Applying search parameters

-Perhaps the most flexible and powerful functionality that Rules offer is their ability to add or change search settings on the fly.
+Perhaps the most flexible and powerful Rules feature is the ability to add or change search settings on the fly.
 After parsing a query, your Rule can determine which settings best apply to the given search.

-For example, depending on the search, you can enable or disable typo tolerance, change geolocation settings, search for only certain types of attributes, or add filters.
+For example, depending on the search, you can turn typo tolerance on or off, change geolocation settings, search for only certain types of attributes, or add filters.